pointerish/Brevis/README.md

 This POST request will return a json containing an ID for the URL.
 The client should then send a GET request to `https://brevis-shortener.herokuapp.com/URLID` which will redirect to the original URL.

 Of course, the Heroku domain is long and beats the purpose of the shortener, but this is just a proof of concept and a learning project.

+NOTE: There is already another URL shortener called Brevis.